Mi Gente

 singer Beyoncé was released on 28 September 2017.
 J Balvin and Willy William released six more "Mi Gente" remixes on 20 October 2017 with Steve Aoki, Alesso, Cedric Gervais, Dillon Francis, Sunnery James & Ryan Marciano, and Henry Fong.

 Composition

-"Mi Gente" is a reworking of Willy William's previous single "Voodoo Song".
+"Mi Gente" is a reworking of Willy William's previous single "Voodoo Song" which was taken from Bangla song "Heila Duila Nach".

 At 105 BPM, it is an uptempo moombahton song about ignoring barriers and just having fun while partying.

 Commercial performance

 The original version topped the charts in most Latin American countries.

 In the United States, the original version of the song peaked at number two on the Hot Latin Songs chart and at number 19 on the Billboard Hot 100.

 In Canada, the remix version of the song featuring Beyonce peaked at number 2 on the Canadian Hot 100 and number 3 on the US Billboard Hot 100.

 J Balvin and Willy William dropped six additional "Mi Gente" remixes with Steve Aoki, Alesso, Cedric Gervais, Dillon Francis, Sunnery James & Ryan Marciano, and Henry Fong.